Survivalism: 2000s

 Economic troubles emerging from the credit collapse triggered by the 2007 US subprime mortgage lending crisis and global grain shortages prompted a wider cross-section of the populace to prepare.

 The advent of H1N1 Swine Flu in 2009 piqued interest in survivalism, significantly boosting sales of preparedness books and making survivalism more mainstream.

-These developments led Gerald Celente, founder of the Trends Research Institute, to identify a trend that he calls "neo-survivalism".
-He explained this phenomenon in a radio interview with Jim Puplava on December 18, 2009: This last aspect is highlighted in The Trends Research Journal: "Communal spirit intelligently deployed is the core value of Neo-Survivalism".

 2010s

 Television shows such as the National Geographic Channel's Doomsday Preppers emerged to capitalize on what Los Angeles Times entertainment contributor Mary McNamara dubbed "today's zeitgeist of fear of a world-changing event".

 After the 2012 Sandy Hook Elementary School shooting, the "prepper" community worried they would face public scrutiny after it was revealed the perpetrator's mother was a survivalist.
+Earlier that year, a double homicide was committed by survivalist Peter Keller, who admitted to killing his wife and daughter in a video diary.
+He killed himself while evading capture in a bunker he built in Rattlesnake Ridge in King County, Washington.
+Both were cited by The Christian Science Monitor as examples of survivalism being tied to violence.